-So far, we’re only really talking about HDR10 content, but the Apple TV 4K also carries some movies with Dolby Vision, a more advanced version of HDR that’s applied on a frame-by-frame basis and capable of even better results.
+So far, we’re only really talking about HDR10 content, but the iTunes Store also carries many movies with Dolby Vision, a more advanced version of HDR that’s applied on a frame-by-frame basis and capable of even better results.
 Netflix has loads of Dolby Vision content now, too, and Amazon recently got in on the act with its Jack Ryan series.

 If you’ve not experienced 4K HDR from Netflix before, you’re in for a treat.
 If you have, the performance is essentially the same as that provided by your TV.
 The extra power of the A10X chip doesn’t translate into an enhanced Netflix performance, but perhaps that’s not really a surprise.

-That Apple has gone as far as supporting not just HDR10, but Dolby Vision too, is cause for celebration, but it also makes the decision to not support Dolby Atmos a bit perplexing.
+That Apple has gone as far as supporting not just HDR10, but Dolby Vision too, is cause for celebration, and the company is now taking a similar approach to audio, having recently added Dolby Atmos support.